 How to make Salsa Roja:

-• Boil.
-Heat oil in a large skillet over medium high heat.
-Add salsa to the pan and stir in chicken bouillon.
+Blend and Simmer: Add tomato, onion, jalapeño, salt, garlic and water to a blender or food processor and puree.
+Heat oil in a large skillet over medium high heat then add salsa to the pan and stir in chicken bouillon.
 Bring mixture to a low boil and cook, stirring occasionally, for about 10 minutes, or until a lot of the liquid has been reduced.
+Allow to cool then keep in the fridge for up to 5 days.

 Recipe